utahjohnnymontana/DVD-Rip-Prep/README.md

 ### The Twilight Zone (1985)

-These episodes are mostly hard telecined, but a few are mixed to a crazy degree, with hundreds of frame rate transitions.
+These episodes are mostly hard telecined with interlaced credits, but a few are mixed to a crazy degree, with hundreds of frame rate transitions.
 Episode 1&2 has 323 segments and took more than a day to process!
 The best and certainly easiest approch here is to just run them at FIXRATE 2 if you can accept 120FPS.

 ### The Virginian (1962)